 The INTERMOT and EICMA are perhaps the two most important events in the global motorcycle calendar.
-With the former kicking off on Wednesday, there are definitely a few motorcycles to look forward to!
-Among the forerunners is the revival of Suzuki’s Katana- a forgotten name from the 1980s and mid-2000s, albeit in an all-new modern design.
+In this year’s edition of the former, which concluded a few weeks back, Suzuki revived an interesting name from their past- The Katana.
+That’s right! the same name from the 80s and mid-00s, but in an all-new modern design.

 Suzuki says that they have gone through 79 of Target Design’s (German design firm which designed the original model) drawings and build the Katana as a modern-day evolution rather than just a tag.
-The semblance can be easily made out from the new teaser images, that is, unless you are thinking about the post-2000 model instead of the 80s one.
+The semblance can be easily made out, that is, unless you are thinking about the post-2000 model instead of the 80s one.

 |Reveal||Oct 2 | 2018 INTERMOT|